 - If you’re single, you can use donor sperm to complete a pregnancy journey.
 This may require a gestational carrier.

 If you don’t think your personal situation fits into any of the categories above – not to worry!
 The first step to building your plan is to chat with a fertility specialist, who will help you navigate your personal path to parenthood.

 We're here to help.

 Fertility Preservation for Trans Persons

-Finding a provider that is LGBTQ-friendly is important – family and fertility are personal topics, and we want you to be as comfortable as possible as you embark on your path to parenthood.
-One tool that we recommend for choosing an LGBTQ-friendly practice is the Healthcare Equality Index (HEI) put out each year by the Human Rights Campaign.
+Finding a provider that is LGBTQ-friendly is important – family and fertility are personal topics, and you should feel as comfortable as possible as you embark on your path to parenthood.
+One tool that I recommend for choosing an LGBTQ-friendly practice is the Healthcare Equality Index (HEI) put out each year by the Human Rights Campaign.